-- 1) The DCB, the regional and state boards and the clubs are obligated to inform each other, in good time and in detail, about the circumstances of matches. - All clubs and boards are obligated to announce the provisional results of matches via the Internet platform CricHQ (www.crichq.com).
-Clubs and boards must register an account with CricHQ and use it to submit their licensed teams and enter all their registered players.
-Further information can be found in the General Playing Regulations and attached CricHQ Guidelines. - 3) The final result of a championship must be formally submitted to the DCB and becomes valid once it has been officially announced by the DCB.
+- 1) The DCB, the regional and state boards and the clubs are obligated to inform each other, in good time and in detail, about the circumstances of matches. - 2) All clubs and boards are obligated to announce the provisional results of matches via the Internet platform CricHQ or CricClubs.
+Championships that are not maintained by state or regional boards on these platforms will not be recognised by the DCB.
+Clubs and boards must register an account with CricHQ or CricClubs and use it to submit their licensed teams and enter all their registered players.
+Further information can be found in the General Playing Regulations. - 3) The final result of a championship must be formally submitted to the DCB and becomes valid once it has been officially announced by the DCB.
+If this does not occur, these championships will not be recognised by the DCB.